 Step 2: Set Up A Private Application in Xero

-- Once logged in, go to the developer area at https://developer.xero.com/myapps
+- Go to the developer area at https://developer.xero.com/myapps

 - Complete the form with the following options: